Woodgraining services and faux wood painting can add value and beauty to many surfaces in your home.

 Why pay for someone to make a surface look like wood when you can just buy the wood instead?
 This is a common question which is answered simply.
 Graining offers the opportunity to take the most interesting grains of wood in the very color tones preferred, to transform an existing painted entertainment unit into a beautiful feathered walnut, or a metal door to an antique quarter sawn oak, pine stairway to a rich cherry wood, or a rounded surface on which would impossible to apply a veneer.
 This select wood would be quite expensive to purchase and install, and would still need to be stained and varnished, not to mention the removal of the existing substrate.
 So actually wood graining is a less expensive and greener way to achieve the rich look sought in many of our decorative transformations.

 The option of faux wood painting is highly affordable and can bring out the rich colors of wood that last much longer.
-When we apply faux wood painting to surfaces in your Montgomery County, Bucks County or Delaware County, PA home, we ensure that your faux wood painting finish looks just as good, if not better than natural wood.
+When we apply faux wood painting to surfaces in your home or office, we ensure that your faux wood painting finish looks just as good, if not better than natural wood.

 A word about the glazes used…